 - Zambia gained independence from the UK (1964)

-- Paul McCartney received a medallion cast in rhodium after being declared the most successful composer of all time—having written or co-written (from 1962 to 1978) 43 songs that had sold over a million copies each (1979)
+- Paul McCartney received a medallion cast in rhodium after being declared the most successful composer of all time—having written or co-written (in 1962–1978) 43 songs that had sold over a million copies each (1979)

 - Poland legalized the Solidarity trade union (1980)